ahooksjs/useTable/docs/guide/intro.en-US.md

 ## Synopsis

-A Pluggable Hooks for Table, [RFC](https://github.com/alibaba/hooks/issues/465) and [Github](https://github.com/ahooksjs/useTable) for more information.
+A Pluggable Hooks for Query Table, [RFC](https://github.com/alibaba/hooks/issues/465) and [Github](https://github.com/ahooksjs/useTable) for more information.

 ## Feature

-- 🚀 Extensible: It can used by many Design, such as antd and fusion.
+- 🚀 Extensible: Better Customization.
-- 🔗 Plugins: Some plugins for different features.
+- 🔗 Plugins: Some plugins.
 - 💡 Hook: All is Hook.

 ## Overview